google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Type 2 diabetes is on the rise, as is the need for safer, more effective treatments.
 According to a 2007 study, shatavari may help maintain blood sugar levels.
 It’s thought compounds within the herb stimulate insulin production, although it’s unclear exactly how.

 More study is needed before topical shatavari products hit the market.
-But some researchers believe they may be the future of safe, anti-aging skin care.
+However some researchers believe they may be the future of safe, anti-aging skin care.

 According to the Anxiety and Depression Association of America, major depressive disorder affects over 16.1 million American adults yearly.
 Yet many people can’t take prescription depression medications due to negative side effects.

-Shatavari is used in ayurveda to treat depression.
-A 2009 study on rodents found the antioxidants in shatavari have strong antidepressant abilities.
-They also impacted neurotransmitters in the brain.
+Shatavari is used in Ayurveda to treat depression.
+A 2009 study on rodents found the antioxidants in Shatavari have strong antidepressant abilities.
+They also impact neurotransmitters in the brain.
 Neurotransmitters communicate information throughout our brain.
 Some are associated with depression.

 Shatavari isn’t well studied in humans.
 No standardized dose has been established.